Prinaka/Resume-Screening-and-Technical-Assessment-System/README.md

   - Desired Position(s)
   - Current Location
   - Tech Stack (languages, frameworks, libraries, tools)
+* Interactive Workflow: Confirms candidate information before proceeding further.
+* ATS: Generates ATS score based on skills matched/missing, candidate experience, formatting issues and readability.
-* Technical Question Generation: Generates 15 relevant technical questions based on the candidate's tech stack.
+* Technical Question Generation: Generates 5 relevant technical questions based on the candidate's/job's tech stack
-* Answer Evaluation: Evaluates candidate answers for relevance using LLaMA 3 and provides immediate feedback.
+* Answer Evaluation: Evaluates candidate answers for relevance using LLaMA 3 and provides scores and feedback at end of the assessment.
+The responses can be downloaded as pdf by the candidate.
-* Interactive Workflow: Confirms candidate information before proceeding to the technical quiz.

 **Installation:**